Skip to main content

 The Fairphone 4 is the world's most sustainable phone, with an emphasis on its social and environmental impact, as well as the longevity of its use.
 In fact, despite the industry-leading sustainability credentials of Fairphone, its longevity is what saves the most CO2e emissions.

-By choosing one of our climate-positive handsets, no matter if it is a Fairphone 4 or another from our mobile range, Ecologi will offset carbon emissions by 25kg every month.
+By choosing one of our climate-positive handsets, no matter if it is a Fairphone 4 or another from our mobile range, Ecologi will reduce your carbon emissions by 10kg every month.

 The average CO2e emissions can be broken down for a user of a Your Co-op mobile as follows: